 The ITER (International Thermonuclear Experimental Reactor) Tokomak that is being built in Cadarache in France is one of the most exciting scientific projects at the beginning of the 21st century (http://www.iter.org/).
-It will produce 500 MW which is about ten times the power needed to run the machine.
+It will produce 500 MW fusion power.
 Superconductivity is the enabling technology for this project since without it, the magnets that hold the plasma would either melt or consume more energy than the tokamak produces.

 After ITER, we expect new tokamaks to be built across the world that will help enable commercial fusion energy (eg DEMO – Demonstration Power Plant – and STEP – Spherical Tokamak for Electricity Production).
 It is a completely open question as to which high-field superconductors are the best choice to produce the high fields needed in commercial fusion.
 The PhD will inform the fusion community’s materials choice and future designs for commercial MCF tokamaks.

-The timescale for first-plasma at ITER (2025) offers a wonderful opportunity for early career Physicists to help develop our understanding of high field superconducting materials for fusion applications.
+The timescale for first-plasma at ITER (we are nearly there) offers a wonderful opportunity for early career Physicists to help develop our understanding of high field superconducting materials for fusion applications.

 Computational PhD Research Project and Supervision:

-In this PhD research programme, the student will develop Time Dependent Ginzburg-Landau (TDGL) theory to model polycrystalline low temperature superconductors and high temperature superconductors with inclusions.
-Recent work has demonstrated that the next generation of fusion tokamaks may be most effective at ~ 16 Tesla – which opens the question of whether we can develop new composite superconducting materials that have higher performance and are cheaper at 16 Tesla than those currently available.
-In addition, the values of current density in high-field superconductors are pitifully small, typically less than 1 % of the theoretical limit in high fields, and there is no agreement about why it is so low.
+In this PhD research programme, the student will use and develop computational techniques and Time Dependent Ginzburg-Landau (TDGL) theory to model polycrystalline low temperature superconductors and high temperature superconductors with inclusions.
+Recent work has demonstrated that the next generation of fusion tokamaks may be most effective at > 16 Tesla – which opens the question of whether we can develop new composite superconducting materials that have higher performance and are cheaper at 16 Tesla than those currently available.
+In addition, the values of current density in high-field superconductors are pitifully small, typically less than 1 % of the theoretical limit in high fields.
 In this PhD, we will use computational techniques to model and identify the mechanism for flux pinning and the modes of flux flow in high field superconductors.
 The focus for the PhD will be to identify routes for increasing the high-field critical current values by a factor of 10 in superconductors used in fusion applications and hence achieve values closer to their theoretical limits.

 The PhD supervisor is Prof. Damian Hampshire who is an experienced member of the high-field applied superconductivity and fusion energy community.
 The 4 year PhD will be funded through the CDT in fusion at Durham University.
 We expect the PhD student to be based in Durham and to make regular visits to CCFE.
 We also expect them to work in an International laboratory (usually the USA, Japan or EU) for at least one collaborative project in the 2nd or 3rd year.

 This is a fabulous PhD project that is ideal for a student with a good degree in Physics and a broad interest in fusion, materials and applied Physics.
-They will be expected to network with scientists throughout the world working on fusion.
+They will be expected to develop networking skills for working with fusion scientists throughout the world.
 The 4 year PhD is funded through the Fusion CDT partnership which gives an excellent exposure to many of the best Universities in the UK, an excellent taught course in fusion energy and exposure to the fusion community across Europe.
 The PhD is formally based at Durham but the training in the fusion CDT means you spend about 6-8 months during the first year of your PhD at CDT partner Universities.
 The Research Group is committed to developing an environment that produces world-class science and is inclusive, flexible and family-friendly.